 The Senate and House Gallery studios are open to accredited reporters and technicians, Members of Congress, congressional press secretaries, and gallery staff.
 Additional congressional staff may accompany their Members in the House and Senate Gallery Studios at the discretion of the Gallery staff if space allows.

-Interviews given by credentialed members of the Congressional News Galleries are permitted in the House and Senate studios and the Rayburn studio with prior clearance with Gallery staff.
+Interviews given by credentialed members of the Congressional News Galleries are permitted in the House and Senate studios and the Rayburn studio with prior clearance from Gallery staff.

 Stake-Outs and Photo Ops